- Published: Aug 26, 2021

 Good for personalization

 Dynamic sites also lend themselves well to personalizing content for different users.
-If your site is based on a lot of personalization, dynamic may be the way to go.

 Good for frequent updates